smowton/glorified-stopwatch/README.md

 Please open an [issue](https://github.com/smowton/glorified-stopwatch/issues) if you find any bugs or can think of any improvements.
 We also welcome PRs for the latter!

+## Why isn't this in Excel?

+We didn't have an Microsoft Office license and didn't fancy buying one!
+This way is also operating system agnostic as you just need an internet browser to run it.

 ## Hacking about / contributing

 Submodules are unfortunately involved in downloading the code: